inkVerb/VIP/Moving-On.md

 - You already have a deeper understanding of the machines used as platforms for most software.
 - You know the back-end of one of the most stable, secure, and open source desktop platforms available, so you can lower your costs and help others do the same.

 So, don't stop here.
-There's much, much more you can do.
+There's much more you can do.
 And, it's all much, much easier now to do.
 Keep moving and keep going!